 In committee and throughout my equality and human rights campaigning, I have heard, and I am in no doubt, that the process to do this is de-humanising, intrusive, offensive, expensive and lengthy and needs to change.

-I and Scottish Labour will therefore be voting for this bill at stage one today.
+I and Scottish Labour will therefore be voting for this bill today.
 We have always been at the forefront of equality and human rights and we will always defend and protect them.